When cancer touches your life, you are never the same...

 Then it was my turn.

-On a sunny Hawaiian February day, a particularly aggressive tumor in my uterus was diagnosed to be leiomyosarcoma, a rare soft tissue cancer.
-After its removal, my first oncologist gave me a two-in-10 chance of surviving six months.
-That was over 15 years ago.
-My faith, family, and friends helped me cope with the treatment and side effects.
-The hair loss, nausea, and fatigue.
-The hope, determination, and survival.
+On a sunny Hawaiian February day, I was diagnosed with a rare uterine sarcoma: leiomyosarcoma.
+My first oncologist gave me a two-in-ten chance of surviving six months.
+That was many years ago.
+Through faith, family, and friends, I coped with chemo and surgery, the hair loss, fatigue, and fear.
+I held tight to hope, determination, and survival.

 Today is my birthday.
-Another year, cancer-free.
-Another year to count my blessings and thank every person who helped me to get to this place, this time in my life.
-Now more that ever, I believe that each birthday, each day, IS a celebration.
+Another year cancer-free.
+Another year of blessings.
+Of gratitude.
+Of awe.
+I thank every person who helped me get to this moment.
+Now more than ever, I believe: each birthday, each day, IS a celebration.

 My heart sings with happiness because I am so lucky to be able to write this sentence: When cancer touches your life, you are never the same...